orbitalchicken/Roadmap/README.md

   - NFS mount not visible in Nemo left menu.
 How to reproduce: install nfs-common, mount NFS folder.
   - Even after authorize Samba in gufw, Nemo doesn’t show the local network and machine on it.
 I must manually type smb://user@ip to get in (after workgroup and password) In Mint 18 that was directly available.
   - ccc: in color plugin, add a profile, browse it and click "View details".
 If gnome-color-manager is not installed, the plugin should ask packagekit (over dbus) to install it.
 This doesn't work.
+  - If the screen is rotated, then the touch screen digitiser and trackpad both move the cursor in a direction mirrored to what is expected ie move your finger to the left on the screen and the cursor moves to the right.
+This works properly in Gnome.
+  - When in tablet mode (that is, the screen is rotated and covering the keyboard) the RotateWindows key doesn't work anymore...
+It just does nothing...

 - slick greeter: On a VirtualBox setup with three users, if any user but the first is auto given focus, the username is present but the box only has half height, cut off with no password entry lower half.
 You can type where that password entry half of the box would be , and it works, but the characters don't show, so it's a visual display problem, only apparently happening on boot.
 - Gnome calendar does not have an icon on the top left in the new Gnome decorations, only a cog icon is shown.